China’s Two Sessions: Ready for rebound? | china, two sessions, national peoples congress, chinese peoples political consultative conference, npc, cppcc, capital markets, super power, politics | FinanceAsia

 However, media reports highlight the more conciliatory tone offered by Qiang as he stated how closely intertwined China and the US remain in terms of economics, to the benefit of both sides.

-Analysing the discourse, Liu shared, “It is understandable for president Xi to voice his concerns publicly against any unfavourable policies introduced by the Biden Administration.”
+Analysing the discourse, Lui shared, “It is understandable for president Xi to voice his concerns publicly against any unfavourable policies introduced by the Biden Administration.”

 “At the end of the day, he’s responsible for taking care of 1.4 billion people and the world’s second largest economy.
 Asian, emerging market and European investors are more tolerant to the geopolitical risks, but the US investors remain relatively cautious.”

-“Geopolitically, maintaining a decent relationship with communist countries whilst involving itself in the international stage with other developed countries is always challenging,” Liu concluded.
+“Geopolitically, maintaining a decent relationship with communist countries whilst involving itself in the international stage with other developed countries is always challenging,” Lui concluded.

 “Global investors will be watching the new leadership team closely to gauge whether the Chinese economy is on a steady growth path,” Hui opined.